-On average, 65 per cent of those that died in fire were white and 34 per cent from black and minority ethnic groups.
+On average, 66 per cent of those that died in fire were white, while 34 per cent were from other minority ethnic groups.
 This compares with the London ethnic demographic which is around 59 per cent white and 41 per cent other ethnic origin.